cds-snc/forms-terraform/README.md

 $ ./deps.sh install
 ```

-Once you have changed the code in one or multiple Lambda packages, you can leverage the `make lambdas` or `make lambda [name]` commands.
+Once you have changed the code in one or multiple Lambda packages, you can leverage the `make lambdas` or `make lambda name=LAMBDA_NAME` commands.
 They will build, tag and push either all Lambda images or a specific image to your ECR as well as letting the Lambda service know that a new version of the code should be used.

 ## Dynamo Database Table Schemas